connexpay/local-ai-packaged/connexpay/README.md

 This ConnexPay directory provides the necessary overrides to solve these issues.

+## Workstation Setup

+Review the [ConnexPay AI Workstation Optimization Guide](WORKSTATION_OPTIMIZATION.md) for detailed instructions on optimizing your Windows workstation for AI development.
+26 services is a lot to host and making maximum use of your resources is crucial.

 ## What's in This Directory

 This `connexpay/` directory contains all the corporate-specific configurations needed to run the Local AI stack within ConnexPay's network: